Ángel Bulerín: Public service career

 In 1968, Bulerín began working at the Personnel Office of the Government of Puerto Rico, specifically in the Retirement Division.
 After that, he worked in the Department of Employment (1969-1975) and the Health Department (1977-1984).

 Political career

 From January 1977 to December 1984, Bulerín served as a member of the Municipal Legislature of Río Grande, where he presided over the Treasury Commission.

 In 1984, he ran for Mayor of Río Grande for the New Progressive Party (PNP), and was elected at the 1984 general elections.

 In 1992, Bulerín decided to run for the House of Representatives to represent District 37.
 After winning a spot at the 1992 PNP primaries, he was elected at the general election that same year.
 Bulerín has been reelected seven times (1996, 2000, 2004, 2008, 2012, 2016, 2020).
+Decided not to seek reelection in 2024.

 Personal life

 Bulerín is married to Ramonita Colón.
 They have two children (Omarys and Angel Luis), and four grandchildren (Andrea, Angélica, Adriana and Alejandra).
-The 4 grandchildren are great students.
-The older one, Andrea Sofía is a great ballerina, Angélica is a volleyball player and Adriana and Alejandra are soccer players....
+The older, Andrea Sofía, is a ballerina, Angélica is a volleyball player and Adriana and Alejandra are soccer players.